What Are New York City Tenant Rights?

 Everything is fast in New York, including the renters market and the demands some landlords place on renters to pay increased rent costs, the sudden selling of property, and ending leases without notice.

-This all has the potential to change families' living situations in New York City, but luckily, tenants benefit from many renters protection, and it is important to know them to defend yourself should the situation arise.
+This can potentially change families' living situations in New York City.
+Still, luckily, tenants benefit from many renters' protection, and it is essential to know them to defend themselves should the situation arise.

 New York City Tenant Rights

-• New York City and State provide an exemplary set of rights for its residents that rent from a New York landlord.
+- New York City and the State provide an exemplary set of rights for residents who rent from a New York landlord.

-• Fair Housing laws make sure that landlords cannot discriminate against renters based on their religion, gender, race, nationality, creed, disability, or sexual orientation.
+- Fair Housing laws ensure landlords cannot discriminate against renters based on their religion, gender, race, nationality, creed, disability, or sexual orientation.

-• Some other rights include the right to sublet your apartment as well as to take on roommates; nor is a landlord allowed to outright convict you without due process.
+- Some other rights include the right to sublet your apartment and take on roommates; nor is a landlord allowed to convict you without due process outright.

 What is the Right to Fair Housing?